Josue-JP/Arch-Install/README.md

   ARCH-INSTALL

-Download Arch on a UEFI machine with encryption using this guide.
+Download Arch on a UEFI machine with encryption while dual booting using this guide.
-You do need to do some manual configuration first as the arch installation is a little more personal to your own situation.
+You do need to do manual configuration as the arch installation is personal to your situation.

 # Intro